ballerina-guides/integration-tutorials/content-based-message-routing/README.md

 Import the
 - `ballerina/http` module to develop the REST API and define the clients that can be used to send requests to the backend services
-- `ballerina/log` module to log debug, error, or info levels of information for each client request
+- `ballerina/log` module to log debug, error, or info level information for each client request

 ```ballerina
 import ballerina/http;
 import ballerina/log;
 ```

-3. Define a [configurable variable](https://ballerina.io/learn/by-example/#configurability) for the port the listener listen on.
+3. Define a [configurable variable](https://ballerina.io/learn/by-example/#configurability) for the port on which the listener should listen.

 ```ballerina
 configurable int port = 8290;
 ```

-4. Define three [`http:Client` clients](https://ballerina.io/learn/by-example/#http-client) to send requests to the backend services.
+4. Define three [`http:Client`](https://ballerina.io/learn/by-example/#http-client) clients to send requests to the backend services.

 ```ballerina
 final http:Client grandOaksEP = check initializeHttpClient("http://localhost:9090/grandoaks/categories");